Football in Japan: History

 In 1993, the Japan Professional Football League (commonly known as the J.League) was formed replacing the semi-professional Japan Soccer League as the new top-level club competition in Japan.
 It consisted of some of the top clubs from the old JSL, fully professionalized, renamed to fit communities and with the corporate identity reduced to a minimum.
 The new higher-standard league attracted many more spectators and helped the sport to hugely increase in popularity.
 The professionalized league also offered, and offers, incentives for amateur non-company clubs to become part of their ranks with no major backing from a company; major examples of community, non-company-affiliated clubs who rose through the prefectural and regional ranks into the major leagues are Albirex Niigata and Oita Trinita.

 Japan participated in its first-ever World Cup tournament at the 1998 FIFA World Cup held in France.
 In 2002, Japan co-hosted the 2002 FIFA World Cup with Republic of Korea.
 After this, the association football communities of both countries received the FIFA Fair Play Award.
-The Japanese national team has reached the round of 16 on four occasions – as hosts in 2002, where they were knocked out by Turkey 1–0, in 2010, where they lost to Paraguay in penalties, in 2018 where they fell 2–3 to Belgium, and in the 2022 FIFA World Cup.
-Japan also qualified for the 2006 FIFA World Cup in Germany, the 2010 FIFA World Cup in South Africa and the 2014 FIFA World Cup in Brazil.
+The Japanese national team has reached the round of 16 on four occasions – as hosts in 2002, where they were knocked out by Turkey 1–0, in 2010, where they lost to Paraguay in penalties, in 2018 where they fell 2–3 to Belgium, and in the 2022 FIFA World Cup, where they lost at penalties against Croatia.
+Japan also qualified for the 2006 FIFA World Cup in Germany, the 2010 FIFA World Cup in South Africa, the 2014 FIFA World Cup in Brazil and the 2026 FIFA World Cup in Canada, Mexico, and the United States.

 Football in fiction

 The first worldwide popular association football-oriented Japanese animation (manga) series, Captain Tsubasa, was started in 1981.
 Captain Tsubasa was extremely popular among children of both genders in Japan.
 Its success led to much more association football manga being written, and it played a great role in association football history in Japan.
 Playing football became more popular than playing baseball in many schools throughout Japan from the 1980s due to the series.

 Captain Tsubasa has also inspired the likes of prominent footballers such as Hidetoshi Nakata, Seigo Narazaki, Zinedine Zidane, Francesco Totti, Fernando Torres, Christian Vieri, Giuseppe Sculli, James Rodríguez, Alexis Sánchez and Alessandro Del Piero to play association football and choose it as a career.
 The inspiration for the character of Tsubasa Oozora came from a number of players, including most prominently Musashi Mizushima, arguably the first Japanese footballer to play abroad, and whose move to São Paulo FC as a ten-year-old boy was partly mimicked in the manga.

 The anime Giant Killing revolves around a team's efforts to go from one of the worst professional teams in Japan to the best.
-Other works focusing on football include Hungry Heart: Wild Striker (from the same author of Captain Tsubasa), The Knight in the Area, Days, Inazuma Eleven and Blue Lock.
+Other works focusing on football include Hungry Heart: Wild Striker (from the same author of Captain Tsubasa), The Knight in the Area, Days, Inazuma Eleven, Aoashi, Be Blues! and Blue Lock.